Two Theaters, One Stone: Historic Auditoriums Brought Back to Life in West Duluth

-It was the long lost Alhambra Vaudeville Playhouse, hidden under suspended ceilings and false storefronts.
+Turns out, it was the long lost Alhambra Vaudeville Playhouse, hidden under suspended ceilings and false storefronts.

 “I climbed up a ladder, stuck my head above the suspended ceiling and pop found a lot of original plaster work in pretty good shape,” Boone said.